-December 31, 2016

-Deferred Tax Deferred T Гах
+December 31, 2018 Deferred Tax December 31, 2017 Deferred Tax

-Asset Liability Asset Liability
+Asset Liability Asset I iability

-(in thousands)
+(in thou ds)

-Inventory reserve \$ 325 \$ - \$ 1,083 \$
+Inventory reserve \$ 301 \$ \$ 325 \$ -

-Fixed assets. - 141 - 151
+Fixed assets 90 141

-Other reserves and accruals 133 213
+Other reserves and accruals 207 133 -

-Stock-based compensation 18 - 384
+Stock-based compensation 23 - 18 -

-Undistributed foreign earnings - - - - 144

-Other 56
+Other 24 - 29

-Tax credit carry-forwards
+Tax credit carry-forwards 1,966 - 2,284 -

-Federal tax loss carry-forwards
+Federal tax loss carry-forwards 1,980 2,380

-State tax loss carry-forwards
+State tax loss carry-forwards 734 657 -

-Foreign tax loss carry-forwards
+Foreign tax loss carry-forwards 127 173

-Total deferred income taxes 351
+Total deferred income taxes 5,338 \$ 114 5,970 \$ 170

-Valuation allowance
+Valuation allowance (5,097) (5,627)

-Net deferred tax assets
+Net deferred tax assets \$ 127 \$ 173

 The Company will recognize any interest and penalties related to unrecognized tax positions in income tax expense.
 At the date of adoption of ASC 740, the Company did not have a liability for unrecognized tax positions.
-In addition, the Company did not record any increases or decreases to its liability for unrecognized tax positions during the years ended December 31, 2017 or 2016.
-Accordingly, the Company has not accrued for any interest and penalties as of December 31, 2017 or 2016.
+In addition, the Company did not record any increases or decreases to its liability for unrecognized tax positions during the years ended December 31, 2018 or 2017.
+Accordingly, the Company has not accrued for any interest and penalties as of December 31, 2018 or 2017.
 The Company does not anticipate any change in its liability for unrecognized tax positions over the next fiscal year.

 The Company files income tax returns in the U.S. federal, various state, Hong Kong and India jurisdictions.
-The statute of limitations for assessment by the Internal Revenue Service ("IRS") and state tax authorities is open for tax years ended December 31, 2014, 2015 and 2016, although carry-forward attributes that were generated prior to tax year 2014, including NOL carry-forwards and tax credits, may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
-The Company is generally subject to examinations by foreign tax authorities from 2012 to the present.
+The statute of limitations for assessment by the Internal Revenue Service ("IRS") and state tax authorities is open for tax years ended December 31, 2015, 2016 and 2017, although carry-forward attributes that were generated prior to tax year 2015, including NOL carry-forwards and tax credits, may still be adjusted upon examination by the IRS or state tax authorities if they either have been or will be used in a future period.
+The Company is generally subject to examinations by foreign tax authorities from 2013 to the present.

-G. CNB Loan
+F. CNB Loan

 On December 31, 2016, MtronPTI renewed its Loan Agreement (the "CNB Loan Agreement") with City National Bank of Florida ("City National").
-The CNB Loan Agreement provides for a revolving line of credit in the amount of \$3.0 million (the "CNB Revolver"), which bears interest at a variable rate equal to 30-day LIBOR plus 200 basis points to be set on the first day of each month, and expires on September 30, 2018.
-The CNB Loan Agreement also provides that MtronPTI will pay City National a fee equal to 0.75% per year on the daily unused amount.
-The Company's obligations under the CNB Loan Agreement are secured only by cash collateral and do not require any other liens.
+The CNB Loan Agreement provided for a revolving line of credit in the amount of \$3.0 million (the "CNB Revolver"), bearing interest at a variable rate equal to 30-day LIBOR plus 200 basis points to be set on the first day of each month, expiring on September 30, 2018.
+The CNB Loan Agreement also provided that MtronPTI will pay City National a fee equal to 0.75% per year on the daily unused amount.
+The Company's obligations under the CNB Loan Agreement were secured only by cash collateral and did not require any other liens.

-At December 31, 2017 and December 31, 2016, there was no balance outstanding under the CNB Revolver and no associated restricted cash.
+At December 31, 2017, there was no balance outstanding under the CNB Revolver.
+The CNB Revolver expired September 30, 2018.

-H. Stockholders' Equity
+G. Stockholders' Equity